Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Experimental results

 \section{Experimental results}

-Forecasting experiment was performed using 2-fold CV by creating assistants on CV fold 1 of final expansion and testing success of assistant-recommended forecasting ensemble on CV fold 2 of initial expansion and vice versa.
-Besides forecasting using proposed approach benchmark methods Theta and Comb were used on initial expansion and relative forecasting errors were calculated for comparison.
+The forecasting experiment was performed using 2-fold CV by creating assistants on CV fold 1 of final expansion and testing success of assistant-recommended forecasting ensemble on CV fold 2 of initial expansion and vice versa.
+Besides forecasting using the proposed approach, benchmark methods Theta and Comb were used on initial expansion, and relative forecasting errors were calculated for comparison.

 Results by SMAPE (see Table~\ref{tab:SMAPE}) demonstrate that both Simple and Weighted variants of meta-learning outperform Theta and Comb techniques.
-Weighted slightly outperformed Simple variant for more than half (10 out of 16) horizons and also overall (see last row in Table~\ref{tab:SMAPE}) .
+Weighted slightly outperformed Simple variant for more than half (10 out of 16) horizons and also overall (see the last row in Table~\ref{tab:SMAPE}).

 Results by MAAPE (see Table~\ref{tab:MAAPE}) demonstrate that both Simple and Weighted variants of meta-learning outperform Theta and Comb techniques.
-Weighted slightly outperformed Simple variant for more than half (11 out of 16) horizons and also overall (see last row in Table~\ref{tab:MAAPE}).
+Weighted slightly outperformed Simple variant for more than half (11 out of 16) horizons and also overall (see the last row in Table~\ref{tab:MAAPE}).

 Results by MASE (see Table~\ref{tab:MASE}) demonstrate that both Simple and Weighted variants of meta-learning outperform Theta and Comb techniques.
-Weighted slightly outperformed Simple variant for more than half (12 out of 16) horizons and also overall (see last row in Table~\ref{tab:MAAPE}).
+Weighted slightly outperformed Simple variant for more than half (12 out of 16) horizons and also overall (see the last row in Table~\ref{tab:MAAPE}).

 Forecasting errors showed an expected and consistent tendency to increase together with increasing forecasting horizon length.
-Interestingly, MASE errors were lowest overall for weekly whereas SMAPE and MAAPE for daily data.
-To summarize over all data types and horizons: among benchmark methods Theta tends to slightly outperform Comb and meta-learning approaches win over both benchmarks with Weighted variant as the best.
+Interestingly, MASE errors were the lowest overall for weekly whereas SMAPE and MAAPE for daily data.
+To summarize over all data types and horizons: among benchmark methods, Theta tends to outperform Comb slightly, and meta-learning approaches win over both benchmarks with the Weighted variant as the best.